-Pantene’s Pro-V Nourishing Oil is a lightweight version designed to tame frizz and leave hair with a healthy shine.
-If you have especially dry & coarse hair and want something more intense, go for Pantene’s Gold Series Intense Hydrating Oil.
+If you have especially dry & coarse hair you may want something more intense.
 With any oil, start small.
 It’s much easier to add more as you need it than to try to remove excess.

 3. Hot fix – Heat-style to get your hair back into shape between washes.

 Flat irons and curling irons are a sure bet for turning unruly hair back to “in-control” hair.
 That’s ok, as long as you take steps to shield your hair from extreme temperatures.
 Two ways you can do that: